gbrlfaria/chaseconv/README.md

 Using the program is straightforward:

 1. Drag and drop the desired files onto `chaseconv.exe` (they should belong to the same model!).
-2. Select the format you want to convert the files to.
+2. Select the format you want to convert the files into.
 3. Select the output folder.

 Here's a small demonstration: